Benefits all Medical Branches Including

 - Sudomotor test provides information early that determines the cardiometabolic risk in patients

 - Sudomotor test for early detecting diabetic neuropathy, especially painful diabetic neuropathy

-- Evaluate SudoCheck in patients with Diabetes Mellitusm, as an instrument to assess autonomic neuropathy and neuropathic pain.
+- Evaluate in patients with Diabetes Mellitusm, as an instrument to assess autonomic neuropathy and neuropathic pain.